| Title: | Calculation and Application of p-Variation |

 This function is the main function in this package.
 It calculates the p-variation of the sample.

-The formal definition is given in pvar-package
+The formal definition is given in pvar-package.

-.
+An object of the class pvar.
 Namely, it is a list that contains

 value |